-Our guest writer for this blog is Augusta Henning from CV Library.
-One of the UK's favourite job boards.
-Providing vacancy advertisements for employers and job seekers allowing you to search for jobs and courses by uploading your CV.
+Augusta Henning is from CV Library, one of the UK's favourite job boards, providing vacancy advertisements for employers and job seekers allowing you to search for jobs and courses by uploading your CV.

 This section will not be visible in live published website.
 Below are your current settings:

 Use of custom card colors instead of default colors =